devstream-io/devstream/docs/plugins/scaffolding.md

 Replace the following from the config above:

-### dstination_repo
+### destination_repo

-This configuration is used for the target repo, It includes the following config.
+This configuration is used for the target repo, it includes the following config.

 - `YOUR_GITHUB_USERNAME`
 - `YOUR_GITHUB_ORGANIZATION_NAME`